chrischow/dataandstuff/_posts/2020-04-09-singapore-covid19-case-data.md

     * About 73% of cases are still in hospital, while a good 27% of cases have been discharged.
     * If we consider only cases that have reached some conclusion (recovery/death), the recovery rate is **98%**.
 That's 320 of 326 cases. *GO HEALTHCARE WORKERS.*

-# Linkages
+# Transmissions
-The network data is rather interesting.
+The transmission data is quite interesting.
 Here are some observations:

 * Approximately 58% (695 of 1189) of the cases had no link to known cases.
 * Of those who received the virus from at least one person (291), 70% (204) did not transmit the virus further, while 20% (56) transmitted to only one other person.